Suhanjuneja/Suhan/README.md

 Red Hat Enterprise Linux (RHEL): A commercial distribution focused on enterprise environments, with a strong emphasis on stability and support.
 CentOS: Originally a free and open-source alternative to RHEL, CentOS Stream now serves as a rolling-release variant that tracks just ahead of RHEL.
 Fedora: A cutting-edge distribution that showcases the latest in Linux technology, often serving as a proving ground for features that may later be included in RHEL.

+8.**NETWORK**

+ A network refers to a system of interconnected computers and other devices that can communicate with each other and share resources.
+Networks can vary in size, complexity, and purpose.
+ There are two types of network-

+ 1.**INTERNET**[(WAN-wide area network)and it is a public network]

+ 2.**INTRANET**[(LAN-LOCAL AREA NETWORK)and it is a private network]